Dabergusa/veriumMiner/README.md

 If for some reason you want to remove HugePages (or adjust the size):

 `sudo nano /etc/sysctl.conf`, scroll to the bottom, and remove / edit the line `vm.nr_hugepages=size`, `Ctrl+O`, `[Enter]`, `Ctrl+X`.
 Then, like before, `sudo sysctl -p`.
 Note that you can also reboot and this will cause HugePages to allocate / deallocate.

+#### HugePages Windows

+ * You need to run the miner with "Run As Administrator" on Windows.
+ * You need to edit your system's group policies to enable locking large pages.
+Here are the steps from MSDN:

+ 1. On the Start menu, click Run.
+In the Open box, type gpedit.msc.
+ 2. On the Local Group Policy Editor console, expand Computer Configuration, and then expand Windows Settings.
+ 3. Expand Security Settings, and then expand Local Policies.
+ 4. Select the User Rights Assignment folder.
+ 5. The policies will be displayed in the details pane.
+ 6. In the pane, double-click Lock pages in memory.
+ 7. In the Local Security Setting – Lock pages in memory dialog box, click Add User or Group.
+ 8. In the Select Users, Service Accounts, or Groups dialog box, add an account that you will run the miner on
+ 9. Reboot for change to take effect.
+  * Windows also tends to fragment memory a lot.
+If you are running on a system with 4-8GB of RAM you might need to switch off all the auto-start applications and reboot to have a large enough chunk of contiguous memory.

 ### Oneways, cpu affinity.